horse-f/plantrospective/README.md

 # plantrospective
-Plant care scheduling app, all the other apps dont do what I want them to do so ill do it myself.
-Angular.
+Plant care scheduling app, all the other apps dont do what I want them to do so ill do it myself in Angular.